fscorrupt/awesome-stars/README.md

 ## Python

+- [felixschndr/mealie-bring-api](https://github.com/felixschndr/mealie-bring-api) - A simple webserver that allows ingredients sent by mealie to be added to a bring shopping list
+- [MediaWolfOrg/MediaWolf](https://github.com/MediaWolfOrg/MediaWolf) - Media Discovery and Download Hub
+- [sahara101/Movie-Roulette](https://github.com/sahara101/Movie-Roulette) - Python App which chooses a random movie from your movie library.
 - [RealOrangeOne/docker-db-auto-backup](https://github.com/RealOrangeOne/docker-db-auto-backup) - A script to automatically back up all databases running under docker on a host
 - [mikenobbs/Asset-Assistant](https://github.com/mikenobbs/Asset-Assistant) - A simple python script designed to categorise, move and rename artwork for your personal media server.
 - [nichtlegacy/PlexWatch](https://github.com/nichtlegacy/PlexWatch) - PlexWatch is a Discord bot that provides a real-time dashboard for your Plex media server, featuring active stream monitoring, SABnzbd download tracking, and server uptime stats.